basyura/inkdrop-narrow-note/README.md

-# switch-note
+# narrow-note

-This project is fork of https://github.com/heathyboyj/inkdrop-switch-note.
+This project's original is https://github.com/heathyboyj/inkdrop-switch-note.